ameya98/PySClump/README.md

 # PySClump
-A Python Implementation of 'Spectral Clustering in Heterogeneous Information Networks' from AAAI, 2019.
+A Python implementation of 'Spectral Clustering in Heterogeneous Information Networks' from AAAI, 2019.
 This was heavily inspired by the original [implementation](https://github.com/lixiang3776/SClump) in MATLAB.

-## Reference
+## References
 Li, Xiang and Kao, Ben and Ren, Zhaochun and Yin, Dawei.
 'Spectral Clustering in Heterogeneous Information Networks'.
 Proceedings of the AAAI Conference on Artificial Intelligence: 4221-4228.

 ## Installation